Greater Pittsburgh Soap Box Derby

 local races held by the GPSBD

-The race will be run
+The race will be

 Double

-Elimination - Racers with one loss continue to race in the
+Racers with one loss continue

-Challengers Bracket until they are eliminated by a second loss.
+to race in the Challengers Bracket until they are eliminated by a second loss.

 Lane Swap/ Wheel Swap - Each heat consists of two phases (two trips down the hill).
 Between phases the cars trade wheels and trade lanes.
 So,